brainglobe/brainglobe.github.io/docs/source/tutorials/cellfinder-detection.md

 The aim of this tutorial is to get cell detection up and running.
 The image we use here is very small and has some artefacts.
 The results are not very good, but it should be enough to see the plugin working!
-When using cellfinder on your own data, there are many parameters that can be adjusted, and cellfinder will need to retrained for optimal performance.
+When using cellfinder on your own data, there are many parameters that can be adjusted, and cellfinder will need to be retrained for optimal performance.
 For more information, please see the full [cellfinder documentation](../documentation/cellfinder/index).

 :::{note}